aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 aws ec2 delete-launch-template --launch-template-id <LAUNCH_TEMPLATE_ID>
 ```

 * v0.14.0 introduces additional instance type filtering if there are no `node.kubernetes.io/instance-type` or `karpenter.k8s.aws/instance-family` requirements that restrict instance types specified on the provisioner.
 This prevents Karpenter from launching bare metal and some older non-current generation instance types unless the provisioner has been explicitly configured to allow them.
 If you specify an instance type or family requirement that supplies a list of instance-types or families, that list will be used regardless of filtering.
 The filtering can also be completely eliminated by adding an `Exists` requirement for instance type or family.
 ```yaml
   - key: node.kubernetes.io/instance-type
     operator: Exists
 ```

+* v0.14.0 introduces support for custom AMIs without the need for an entire launch template.
+You must add the `ec2:DescribeImages` permission to the Karpenter Controller Role for this feature to work.
+This permission is needed for Karpenter to discover custom images specified.
+Read the [Custom AMI documentation here](../aws/provisioning/#amiselector) to get started

 ## Upgrading to v0.13.0+
 * v0.13.0 introduces a new CRD named `AWSNodeTemplate` which can be used to specify AWS Cloud Provider parameters.
 Everything that was previously specified under `spec.provider` in the Provisioner resource, can now be specified in the spec of the new resource.
 The use of `spec.provider` is deprecated but will continue to function to maintain backwards compatibility for the current API version (v1alpha5) of the Provisioner resource. v0.13.0 also introduces support for custom user data that doesn't require the use of a custom launch template.
 The user data can be specified in-line in the AWSNodeTemplate resource.
 Read the [UserData documentation here](../aws/user-data) to get started.